 MAP COLOR LAND USE Downtown Downtown Expansion Traditional Commercial Traditional Neighborhood Civic/Institution DEFINITION The traditional Central Business District, including retail, office, entertainment, institutional, civic, and residential uses that are integrated into the walkable urban fabric.
 Areas in close proximity to the Central Business District that are identified for growth of retail, office, entertainment, open spaces, institutional, civic, and residential uses.
 This area is intended to be compatible and interconnected with the Downtown area and surrounding neighborhoods, while also accommodating new forms of urban development.
-Business areas in close proximity to Downtown Savannah or in outlying historically settled areas.
-This category includes commercial uses that should be compatible with the character and scale of adjacent neighborhoods, most often found along collectors and arterials.
-Characteristics include walkability, limited or on street parking, and multi-tenant retail.
 Residential areas in close proximity to downtown or in outlying historically settled areas.
-This category includes non-residential uses that are compatible with the residential character of neighborhoods.
+This category includes non- residential uses that are compatible with the residential character of neighborhoods.
 Areas that consist of educational, religious, medical, and/or public uses, which may be in a campus setting and may include private or public open space.
-Such areas may include schools, places of worship, hospitals, libraries, public recreation, municipal facilities, or uses of a similar nature. - AR Commercial Neighborhood Commercial Suburban Commercial Regional Commercial Marine Industry Light Nodal and multi-tenant retail areas that are within predominately residential areas and are developed at a scale and intensity compatible with adjacent residential uses.
+Such areas may include schools, places of worship, hospitals, libraries, public recreation, municipal facilities, or uses of a similar nature.
+Commercial Neighborhood Commercial Suburban Commercial Regional Commercial Marine Industry Light Nodal and multi-tenant retail areas that are within predominately residential areas and are developed at a scale and intensity compatible with adjacent residential uses.
 These neighborhoods are typically auto-dependent.
 Business areas supporting shopping centers and corridor commercial uses.
 Business areas supporting most retail, service, office, and institutional uses.
 Large- scale commercial uses such as shopping malls and lifestyle centers are appropriate.
 These destinations are typically only accessible by vehicle.
 Land dedicated to marina operations including ancillary uses that are both marine-related and an integral part of the marina complex.
 Areas supporting warehouses, wholesale facilities, and the manufacturing, assembly, or production of parts and products, which may require intensive truck traffic and outdoor storage but do not produce noise, odor, dust, or contaminants above ambient levels.